Skip Navigation

 Rick BarnesRICK BARNES | HEAD COACH

-Tennessee’s fortunes on the hardwood have never looked brighter, as Rick Barnes, the most decorated and accomplished head coach in school history, has led the Volunteers to new heights in his nine seasons on Rocky Top.
-The 2024-25 campaign is his 10th at Tennessee and his 38th as a head coach.
+Tennessee’s fortunes on the hardwood have never looked brighter, as Rick Barnes, the most decorated and accomplished head coach in school history, has led the Volunteers to new heights in his 10 seasons on Rocky Top.
+The 2025-26 campaign is his 11th at Tennessee and his 39th as a head coach.

-During the Barnes era, Tennessee has made six consecutive NCAA Tournament appearances (2018-24), won at least 25 games five times and earned and top-four NCAA Tournament seed on five occasions.
-The Volunteers have spent 113 weeks in the Associated Press Top 25 under Barnes, including 58 in the top 10, 27 in the top five—the program had 17 top-10 nods before his arrival—and has held the top spot in the nation four times.
+During the Barnes era, Tennessee has made seven consecutive NCAA Tournament appearances (2018-25), won at least 25 games six times and earned a top-four NCAA Tournament seed on six occasions.
+It has made four Sweet 16 appearances and two Elite Eight trips.
+The Volunteers have spent 134 weeks in the Associated Press Top 25 under Barnes, including 76 in the top 10, 38 in the top five—the program had 17 total top-five nods before his arrival—and nine atop the national poll.

-Since the start of the 2017-18 season, Tennessee leads all SEC programs in total victories (171) and postseason victories (18).
-It also places a close second in overall winning percentage (.722), conference victories (86) and conference winning percentage (.688).
+Since the start of the 2017-18 season, Tennessee leads all SEC programs in postseason victories (23), plus sits a narrow second in overall winning percentage (.731) and overall victories (201), with the latter mark seventh-best at the Division I level.
+The Volunteers are also first in the league in victories (98) and winning percentage (.685) in league play.
 During that time, the Volunteers have three SEC titles, winning the regular season in 2017-18 and 2023-24, along with the SEC Tournament in 2022, the latter the program’s first such crown in 43 years.
+Over just the last four seasons, 2021-25, Tennessee is eighth nationally and atop the SEC with 109 victories, the best four-year total in program history.

 Justin GaineyJUSTIN GAINEY | ASSOCIATE HEAD COACH

-Justin Gainey is in his fourth year on the University of Tennessee men’s basketball staff in 2024-25, including his third as associate head coach.
+Justin Gainey is in his fifth year on the University of Tennessee men’s basketball staff in 2025-26, including his third as associate head coach.

 One of head coach Rick Barnes’ most critical recruiting wins following the 2020-21 season was securing the services of Gainey, a proven veteran with previous coaching experience in the ACC, BIG EAST, Pac-12 and beyond.